 Season of gum collecting

 Drummond (1839) notes that the season for collecting mangart gum is ‘in the dry season’ and likewise Hassell (1975) ‘in the hot summer months.’
 Based on our own observations in the Toodyay-Northam area the gum exudate from A. microbotrya is more abundant than that of A. acuminata.
-We have noticed mature A. microbotrya gum appearing as early as mid-October through to mid-December.
+We have noticed mature A. microbotrya gum appearing as early as mid-October through to mid-December and we have observed the gum of A. acuminata in December/ January.
 The Nyungar people according to Hassell collected the gum as it became available, from the manna, black wattle and raspberry jam tree.
 When it was collected in large quantities it was stored in large round balls (Hassell 1936, 1975) or ‘beaten into a flat cake’ (Moore 1842: 52) for later use.

 ‘It forms in soft sticky lumps gathered by the women and pressed into large, round balls.
 When wanted for food, lumps were knocked off and chewed.
 They were sometimes heated until soft before the pieces were detached.’
 (Hassell 1936: 689).

 Acacia gum as a confection or food additive